nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 ### QoS

+***Carambolas.Net resorts to a form of eventual consistency and reliability is defined in terms of ["at least once delivery"](https://bravenewgeek.com/you-cannot-have-exactly-once-delivery/), that is at least one copy of the message is guaranteed to be delivered to the destination or the communication is compromised and must be interrupted.***

-Messages can be transmitted according to one of two possible delivery modes supported by the protocol: Reliable and Unreliable.
+Messages can thus be transmitted according to one of two possible delivery modes supported by the protocol: *Reliable* and *Unreliable*.

-**Reliable** messages are sequenced, acknowledged and retransmitted (in case an acknowledgement is not received in time).
-A receiver must deliver messages in order to the user application and reliable messages must always be delivered.
-One or more missing reliable messages in the sequence may cause delivery to stall and force the receiver to buffer further messages until the missing one(s) arrive(s). `DupACK` and `DupGAP` messages are thus used by the receiver to signal there are relevant messages missing.
+**Reliable** messages are sequenced, acknowledged and eventually retransmitted in case an acknowledgement is not received in time.
+A receiver must deliver messages in order to the user application and reliable messages must always be delivered so one or more missing reliable messages in the sequence may cause delivery to stall and force the receiver to buffer further messages until the missing one(s) arrive(s). `GAP`, `DupACK` and `DupGAP` messages are then used by the receiver to signal when there are relevant messages missing.

-**Unreliable** messages are sequenced, acknowledged (for flow control) but not retransmitted.
-If an acknowledgement is not received in time, the sender will simply deem the message lost.
+**Unreliable** messages are sequenced, acknowledged (for flow control) but not required to be retransmitted.
+If an acknowledgement is not received in time, the sender may simply deem the message lost.
 Upon arrival it must be either delivered immediately or dropped, unless the pipeline is stalled by a prior reliable message that is missing, in which case all further messages regardless of QoS have to be buffered.
 Unreliable messages never produce delivery stalls because in face of out of order arrival, a receiver must simply give up on those that have not yet arrived, advancing its next expected sequence number and sending back a cumulative `ACK`.
 This will make the sender believe that all messages have arrived which may potentially cause a distortion to the bytes-in-flight estimation.
 However this situation should only arise if: